 - 1. Slide the drive out of the rack and remove the top and bottom covers. - 2.
 Insert a cartridge into the receiver and close the drive front door. - 3.
-Check for a .020 to .040-in. clearance (A in Figure 5-26) between the plastic cartridge case and the receiver rails.
+Check for a 0.020 to 0.040-inch clearance (A in Figure 5-26) between the plastic cartridge case and the receiver rails.
 Perform this measurement toward the rear of the receiver at a point where the plastic cartridge case passes over the intersecting receiver rails. - 4.
 If the (A) clearance is incorrect, loosen the pivot post lock nuts and adjust the height of both posts to obtain the proper clearance.
 Hold the pivot post at (X) with an adjustable wrench while loosening and tightening the lock nuts (Y). - 5.
-Lightly tighten the pivot post lock nuts and check the following (Figure 5-27): - a.
-Remove the cartridge and ensure that the clearances (B) between the upper receiver rails and the cartridge channel are equal, and that the receiver rails are as parallel as possible to the channel.
+Lightly tighten the pivot post lock nuts and check the following (Figure 5-27). - a.
+Remove the cartridge and ensure that the clearances (B) between the upper receiver rails and the cartridge channel are equal, and that the receiver rails are as parallel as possible to the channel. - b.
+Push the receiver all the way to one side and ensure that there is a slight clearance (C) of 0.010 to 0.040-inches between the pivot post and the receiver hinge rail.
+When making this check, do not push the receiver so hard that the pivot posts twist. - c.
+Push the receiver to the left and right, ensuring that the front receiver rail does not touch either side of the chassis.